americanexpress/k8s-prometheus-proxy/README.md

 #### Metrics using kubernetes service discovery

-When kubernetes api server can be accessed from prometheus server running external to cluster, we can setup kubernetes service discovery and use proxy to pull metric from a pod
+When kubernetes api server can be accessed from prometheus server running external to cluster, we can setup kubernetes service discovery and use proxy to pull metric from a pod.
+Same whitelist checks are performed for checking IP address in whitelisted CIDR and metrics URI matches one of the regex defined in METRICS_PATH_WHITELIST before making http call to get the metrics.
 For this job config will look like below

 ```